Call Us

 Treatment at Priory locations

-At Priory, we understand that seeking support can be extremely daunting.
+At Priory, we understand that reaching out for support can be extremely daunting.
 However, our diverse team are dedicated to providing leading dual-diagnosis support to help our patients to manage their PTSD, as well as recover from alcohol addiction.

 Contact us to make an enquiry or for more information